ackertyson/dock-ops/README.md

 - `dock -nm regenerate-certs my-app`, or
 - `dock --machine regenerate-certs my-app`

+Note that this is a simple flag which it doesn't take a parameter.
+To run the above command with a mode flag, the following are equivalent:

+- `dock -p -nm regenerate-certs my-app`, or
+- `dock -nm -p regenerate-certs my-app`

+In both cases `regenerate-certs my-app` is the COMMAND portion of the `dock-ops` call, not a parameter to the `-nm` FLAG.

 ## Deployed Docker machines

 If you routinely find yourself deploying Docker Compose apps to remote hosts